pearlanyanwu/intro-to-web-development/README.md

 The functions of this project are the following:
 1. Create a new account.
 2. Log in to and log out from an exisiting account.
 (This is, once they've created a new account.)
 3. Search for a product using the search bar.
-(Products are searched for and grouped together by at least one character (name) or digit (price).)
+(Products are searched for and grouped together by at least one character.)
 4. Upload an image of their own.
 (User must be logged in to do this.)
 5. Comment on a post.
 (User must be logged in to do this.)